-When comparing the crime statistics of one agency to those of another, many factors should be taken into consideration before conclusions are made.
-Some of the conditions affecting the type and volume of crime are:
+When comparing the crime statistics of one agency to those of another, many factors should be taken into consideration before drawing conclusions.
+Some conditions affecting the type and volume of crime are:

-- Population density and degree of urbanization; - Variations in composition of the population, particularly youth concentration; - Stability of population with respect to residents' mobility, commuting patterns, and transient factors; - Modes of transportation and highway system; - Economic conditions, including median income, poverty level, and job availability; - Cultural factors and educational, recreational, and religious characteristics; - Family conditions with respect to divorce and family cohesiveness; - Climate; - Effective strength of law enforcement agencies; - Administrative and investigative emphases of law enforcement; - Policies of other components of the criminal justice system (i.e., prosecutorial, judicial, correctional, and probational); - Citizens' attitudes toward crime; and, - Crime reporting practices of citizens.1
+- Whether or not the reporting agency applied the Hierarchy Rule (reporting only the most serious offense in a multi-offense incident) in the compilation of index crime statistics - Population density and degree of urbanization - Variations in composition of the population, particularly youth concentration - Stability of population with respect to residents' mobility, commuting patterns, and transient factors - Modes of transportation and highway system - Economic conditions, including median income, poverty level, and job availability - Cultural factors and educational, recreational, and religious characteristics - Family conditions with respect to divorce and family cohesiveness - Climate - Effective strength of law enforcement agencies - Administrative and investigative emphases of law enforcement - Policies of other components of the criminal justice system (i.e., prosecutorial, judicial, correctional, and probational) - Citizens' attitudes toward crime - Crime reporting practices of citizens1

 Guard against direct agency-to-agency comparisons when analyzing I-UCR statistics.
 Such comparisons could be misleading unless demographic differences between jurisdictions are taken into account.
 Every community has unique social, ethnic, and economic factors which may affect its crime statistics.
 These dissimilarities may bias the results of any comparative analysis between agencies.
-A jurisdiction's crime situation is complex and cannot always be treated superficially, as it might be in direct agency-to-agency comparisons.
-Keep in mind that some agencies' jurisdictions, such as railroads, are comprised of non-geographical areas.
+The state of crime within a given jurisdiction is complex and cannot always be treated superficially, as it might be in direct agency-to-agency comparisons.
+The definition of jurisdiction itself may vary between agencies, as evidenced by railroad agencies whose jurisdictions are comprised of non-geographical areas.